antoinerousseau/gatsby-starter-antoine/README.md

 ## Netlify

-You can also directly have a TypeScript-ready [Netlify](https://www.netlify.com/) setup, including Netlify functions (lambdas), by using the `netlify` branch, e.g.:
+If you use [Netlify](https://www.netlify.com/), you can also directly have a TypeScript-ready setup, including Netlify functions (lambdas), by using [the netlify branch](https://github.com/antoinerousseau/gatsby-starter-antoine/tree/netlify), e.g.:

     gatsby new [name] https://github.com/antoinerousseau/gatsby-starter-antoine#netlify